Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 In this guide, we created a simple serverless function using Go.
 We deployed our function and set up an API endpoint to access it via HTTP.
 This covers a lot of ground, yet it's only a start.
 There's plenty of room for improvement.

+Here's a short list of possible next steps:

-You can [validate the request](/article/go-input-validation-and-testing) as part of the request processing.
+- [Validate the request](/article/go-input-validation-and-testing) as part of the request processing.
+- Configure a CORS policy and API throttling in the API Gateway.
+- Send emails using AWS SES as part of the request processing.